 - Clinical Laboratory Management Association

 - American Society for Clinical Pathologists-Associate Member Section

 - American Society for Clinical Pathologists-Board of Registry

 This shortage was not late in development.
 Articles appeared from 1987 to 1989, stating the shortage even then.
-In the past 12 years, however, the shortage has worsened, with few solutions identified to alleviate the situation.
+Yet, the shortage has worsened, with few solutions identified to alleviate the situation.
 Most recently the Laboratory Industry Report (May, 2000) documented the current situation in a five-page report concerning " A Bad Situation That Is Getting Worse."

 Clinical laboratory personnel are critical to our nation's health care.
 They provide a wide-range of diagnostic, technical, therapeutic and direct patient care and support services.
 These professionals are critical to physicians and nurses with whom they work and to the patients they serve.
 In total, clinical laboratory personnel and other allied health professions account for an estimated 60 percent of the entire health care workforce.